• Skip to main content

 Conservation Efforts for the Missouri River

 As the popularity of fly fishing has grown, so too has the awareness of the need for conservation.
 Various initiatives have been undertaken to ensure the sustainability of this fishery, balancing the interests of, guides, and anglers.
-Holter Dam’s significance in trout fishing is a testament to the relationship between engineering and the natural environment.
+Moreover Holter Dam’s significance in trout fishing is a testament to the relationship between engineering and the natural environment.
 The dam’s role in shaping the Missouri has transformed it and has contributing greatly to Montana’s fly fishing heritage.
 As the currents flow beneath Holter Dam, so too does the legacy of a river.
 One that has become synonymous with the art and thrill of fly fishing.

 Category: Fishing News